-5.6.10 Specific aspects of different PDU session types
+5.6.10 Specific aspects of different PDU types

-5.6.10.1 Support of IP PDU session type
+5.6.10.1 Support of IP PDU type

 The IP address allocation is defined in clause 5.8.1

-5.6.10.2 Support of Ethernet PDU session type
+5.6.10.2 Support of Ethernet PDU type

-For a PDU session set up with the Ethernet PDU session type, the SMF and the UPF acting as PDU session anchor can support specific behaviours related with the fact the PDU session carries Ethernet frames.
+For a PDU session set up with the Ethernet PDU type, the SMF and the UPF acting as PDU session anchor can support specific behaviours related with the fact the PDU session carries Ethernet frames.

 Neither a MAC nor an IP address is allocated by the 5GC to the UE for this PDU session.